gonzalo-roberto-diaz/chessKeyPad/README.md

   * therefore, when calculating phone numbers that start with 3 or 9, I should be able to reuse the information that 43-8167 is a valid suffix.
   * this concept can be extrapolated to "numbers of size 2 should reuse the information from numbers size 1", "numbers size 3 should reuse numbers size 2", and so on until the lenght desired.

-My requirement of storing the actual number (not just the count) makes things a little more complicated.
+My additional requirement of storing the actual number (not just the count) makes things a little more complicated.
 I don't known if this concept can be efficiently employed in a structure containing the actual digits.

-I utilize a class called _Hydra_, able to store anything, which is basically a List with many, optional heads instead of just one as in a normal list.
-This provides some level of re-utilization of tails, akin to the reutilization of phone numbers mentioned above.
+I utilize a class called _Hydra_, which is basically a List with many, optional heads instead of just one.
+This provides some level of re-utilization of tails, akin to the reutilization of shorter phone numbers mentioned above.

-I also find useful the concept of start calculating the phone numbers backwards, starting from the last number.
+I also find useful the concept of start the calculation of numbers backwards, starting from the last digit, in order for the _Hydra_ to store a single tail as the shorter number, and multiple heads as the possible, optional prefixes.

 Another original idea, is to conceive the _Board_ as an assortment of geometric _Points_, and apply common vector operations to those _Points_ in order to represent _Piece_ movements.
 I also make a difference between the "moving ability" of a piece versus an actual _Move_, equivalent to an actual new _Point_